defenxor/dsiem/docs/installation.md

     * Dsiem web UI should be accessible from http://localhost:8080/ui, Elasticsearch from http://localhost:9200, and Kibana from http://localhost:5601.
     * Suricata comes with <a href="https://rules.emergingthreats.net/open/suricata/rules/emerging-icmp_info.rules">Emerging Threats ICMP Info Ruleset</a> enabled, so you can easily trigger a test just by continuously pinging a host in the same subnet.
 Dsiem comes with an <a href="https://github.com/defenxor/dsiem/blob/master/configs/directives_dsiem-backend-0_testing2.json"> example directive configuration</a> that will intercept this "attack".
     * Recorded events will be stored in Elasticsearch index pattern `siem_events-*`, and alarms will be in `siem_alarms`.
 You can view their content from Kibana or the builtin SIEM web UI.

+* Once Kibana is up at http://localhost:5601, you can import Dsiem dashboard and its dependencies using the following command:

+    ```shell
+    ./scripts/kbndashboard-import.sh localhost
+    ```

 ### Using Existing ELK